quadient/switchmail-api-client/README.md

 run();
 ```

-Pure JavaScript / Node.js execution can be performed by removing the types and modifying the imports in following manner
+Pure JavaScript / Node.js execution can be performed by removing the types and modifying the imports in following manner.
 ```javascript
 const fs = require("fs");
 const path = require("path");